-The Board confirms that the Share Option Scheme is in compliance with Chapter 23 of the GEM Listing Rules.
-As at 31 March 2017, no option had been granted, exercised, cancelled or lapsed under the Share Option Scheme.
-A total of 80,000,000 Shares are available for issue under the Share Option Scheme, representing 10% of the total issued capital of the Company immediately after the Listing.
+The Board confirms that the Scheme is in compliance with Chapter 23 of the GEM Listing Rules.
+A total of 80,000,000 Shares are available for issue under the Scheme, representing 10% of the total issued capital of the Company immediately after the Listing.

-For FY2017, no share option was granted, exercised, expired or lapsed and there are no outstanding share option under the Scheme as at 31 March 2017.
+For FY2018, no share option was granted, exercised, expired or lapsed and there was no outstanding share option under the Scheme as at 31 March 2018.

-- 1. "Eligible Participant'" includes: - (i) any employee (whether full-time or part-time) of the Company, any of its subsidiaries or any entity ("Invested Entity") in which any member of the Group holds any equity interest; - (ii) any directors (including non-executive directors and independent non-executive directors) of our Company, any of its subsidiaries or any Invested Entity: - (iii) any supplier of goods or services to any member of the Group or any Invested Entity; - (iv) any customer of any member of the Group or any Invested Entity; - (v) any person or entity that provides research, development or other technological support to any member of the Group or any Invested Entity; - (vi) any shareholder of any member of the Group or any Invested Entity or any holder of any securities issued by any member of the Group or any Invested Entity; - (vii) any adviser (professional or otherwise), consultant, individual or entity who in the opinion of the Directors has contributed or will contribute to the growth and development of any member of the Group; and - (viii) any other group or class of participants who have contributed or may contribute by way of joint venture, business alliance or other business arrangement to the development and growth of the Group, - 2.
+- 1. "Eligible Participant'" includes: - (i) any employee (whether full-time or part-time) of the Company, any of its subsidiaries or any entity ("Invested Entity") in which any member of the Group holds any equity interest; - (ii) any directors (including non-executive directors and independent non-executive directors) of the Company, any of its subsidiaries or any Invested Entity; - (iii) any supplier of goods or services to any member of the Group or any Invested Entity; - (iv) any customer of any member of the Group or any Invested Entity; - (v) any person or entity that provides research, development or other technological support to any member of the Group or any Invested Entity; - (vi) any shareholder of any member of the Group or any Invested Entity or any holder of any securities issued by any member of the Group or any Invested Entity; - (vii) any adviser (professional or otherwise), consultant, individual or entity who in the opinion of the Directors has contributed or will contribute to the growth and development of any member of the Group; and - (viii) any other group or class of participants who have contributed or may contribute by way of joint venture, business alliance or other business arrangement to the development and growth of the Group, - 2.
 The subscription price for Shares under the Share Option Scheme will be a price determined by our Directors, but shall not be less than the highest of (i) the closing price of the Shares as stated in the Stock Exchange's daily quotations sheet on the date of the offer of grant; (ii) the average closing price of the Shares as stated in the Stock Exchange's daily quotations sheet for the five trading days immediately preceding the date of the offer of grant; and (iii) the nominal value of a Share.